acoustep/mitchs.pw/source/read/2015-01-10-simple-search-with-laravel-and-elasticsearch.html.markdown

 We can use queries to order our search results by score, we can create compound queries for more complex search results and filters for simple boolean queries.

-Although Elasticquent is great for a basic search engine there's also the official [ElasticSearch client for PHP](https://github.com/elasticsearch/elasticsearch-php) for when you need something more advance such as fragment highlighting or autocomplete.
+Although Elasticquent is great for a basic search engine there's also the official [ElasticSearch client for PHP](https://github.com/elasticsearch/elasticsearch-php) for when you need something more advanced such as fragment highlighting or autocomplete.

 I'm really enjoying what I've learned so far with ElasticSearch and I'm very glad that I decided to pick it up.
 I also really recommend [ElasticSearch Server - Second Edition](http://www.amazon.co.uk/gp/product/B00JXLF7AK/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B00JXLF7AK&linkCode=as2&tag=fullstan-21&linkId=3UGJUFM7O7NQS4GJ) (Amazon referral link).
 I'm about 40% of the way through and I've learned a lot already.